Does your baby get sick after feeding? Are they having a hard time tolerating your breast milk or formula? If so, they may have a cow’s milk allergy.

 A cow’s milk allergy is an allergy that develops early on in your baby’s life.
-In fact, symptoms may occur as soon as your baby starts drinking formula or breast milk.
+Symptoms may occur as soon as your baby starts drinking formula or breast milk.
 However, don’t confuse this allergy with lactose intolerance.
 They’re not the same thing.

 A cow’s milk allergy is different than lactose intolerance because it occurs when your body’s defense system, or immune system, doesn’t recognize the protein in cow’s milk.
 In response, your body starts to attack the protein when you eat it.

-It’s important for this immune system reaction to be properly diagnosed early on because it can be harmful to your baby.
+It’s crucial for this immune system reaction to be correctly diagnosed quickly because it can be harmful to your baby.

-In this video, I will teach you about signs of a cow’s milk allergy, when to see a doctor, and recommended treatment options.
+In this article, I will teach you about signs of a cow’s milk allergy, when to see a doctor, and recommended treatment options.

 Onset, signs, and symptoms

 First off, you may notice symptoms of a cow’s milk allergy as soon as your baby drinks formula or breast milk.
-On the other hand, it’s possible that symptoms may be delayed several hours or days.
+On the other hand, symptoms can be delayed several hours or days.

 Common signs of a cow’s milk allergy include an upset stomach (with spit-ups), vomiting, and normal or bloody diarrhea.
 Also, your baby may experience skin problems (like rashes, red spots, or swollen and itchy eyes) or breathing problems (like coughing, wheezing, increased phlegm, hoarse cry, or throat tightness).

-If your child has any of these symptoms, make an appointment with your pediatrician right away!
-Especially since their symptoms can worsen every time your baby is exposed to this protein.
+If your child has any of these symptoms, make an appointment with your pediatrician right away, mainly because their symptoms can worsen when exposed to this protein.

 To confirm their diagnosis, your doctor may order stool and blood tests.
-They may also refer you to an allergist for more testing and to confirm if your baby has other allergies.
+They may also refer you to an allergist for more testing and to test for other allergies.

-If your baby drinks formula, your doctor will recommend a very easily digestible formula for the first year of life, also called a hypoallergenic formula.
-These formulas have milk proteins that are completely broken down.
+If your baby drinks formula, your doctor will recommend an easily digestible formula, also known as hypoallergenic formula, for the first year of life.
+Milk proteins in hypoallergenic formulas are broken down into individual amino acids.
 As a result, your baby’s immune system will not react to them.
-I recommend trying Enfamil, EleCare, or Neocate
+I recommend trying Enfamil or Neocate.

-Also, cow’s milk allergy symptoms are less common in breastfed infants.
-But, unfortunately, some babies still do react.
+Cow’s milk allergy symptoms are less common in breastfed infants.
+But, unfortunately, some babies still react.
 If you are breastfeeding, the cow’s milk protein you eat can reach your baby through your breast milk.
 As a result, you’ll need to eliminate all cow’s milk protein from your diet.
-This includes milk, cheese, yogurt, and any food products that are made with cow’s milk.
+This includes milk, cheese, yogurt, and any food products made with cow’s milk.

 Fortunately, you can find cow’s milk products by reviewing the ingredients list on your food labels.
-Other types of milk (like rice, almond, goat, or coconut milk) may be appropriate for older children but are still not safe for children less than 1 years old.
+Other types of milk (like rice, almond, goat, or coconut milk) may be appropriate for older children but are still unsafe for children less than one-year-old.

-Overall, some children grow out of their milk allergy while others have to avoid cow’s milk for their entire life!
-If your child is diagnosed with this allergy, it’s important to work closely with your doctor and registered dietitian to make sure your child is meeting all of their nutrition needs without cow’s milk and to determine a safe feeding plan that works for you and your family.
+Overall, some children grow out of their milk allergy, while others have to avoid cow’s milk for their entire life.
+If your child is diagnosed with this allergy, it’s essential to work closely with your doctor and a registered dietitian to determine a safe feeding plan that works for you and your family.